 In addition, if any of our product candidates are approved and we are found to have improperly promoted off-label uses of those products, we may become subject to significant liability.
 The U.S. FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as our product candidates, if approved.
 In particular, a product may not be promoted for uses that are not approved by the U.S. FDA or such other regulatory agencies as reflected in the product's approved labeling.
-However, companies may share truthful and not misleading information that is otherwise consistent with the product's FDA approved labeling.
 If we are found to have promoted such off-label uses, we may become subject to significant liability, which would materially adversely affect our business and financial condition.